alexsander-projects/jenkins-docker-agent/README.md

 10. **Set the Label and Name for the template.** This label will be used in your Jenkins jobs to specify that they should run on an agent from this template.

 11. **Configure the Docker Image.**
     *   For the "Docker Image" option, specify the image you want to use.
-In this example, a custom Docker image is used:
-        `nokorinotsubasa/agent175:v5`

 12. **Set the "Remote File System Root" to `/home/ubuntu` (or the appropriate home directory inside your agent container).**